TwistPHP/TwistPHP/README.md

 Every function has been painstakingly developed to create the most intuitive structure possible with sensible function names and a well thought-out structure.

-Making new modules is as easy as using existing ones and we've given you a good start with the ability to download a bunch of powerful pre-built modules.
+Making new modules is as easy as using existing ones and we've given you the best start with the ability to download a bunch of powerful pre-built modules.

 ###Templating made easier